🎉Grand Opening: June 2026

 What if I cannot find the knocked-out tooth?

 If you are unable to locate the tooth after an accident, it is still important to seek dental care promptly.
 In some cases, the tooth may have been fractured rather than completely avulsed, or fragments may remain in the soft tissues.
 Your dentist can perform a clinical examination and take X-rays to assess the situation fully.
+If the tooth is truly lost and cannot be recovered, your dentist can discuss potential options for replacing the missing tooth once healing is complete.
+The suitability of any replacement option will depend on your individual clinical circumstances.

 Do I need root canal treatment after a tooth is replanted?